TaraNix-Linux/nuuid/README.md

 Uuid library for Rust

-A library to create and use RFC 4122 UUID's in Rust.
+A `no_std` library to create and use RFC 4122 UUID's in Rust.

 ## Security